abdrahmansoltan/Learning-Notes/Angular/1-Frameworks.md

 ### React

 - `React` is not technically a framework; it's a library for UI components, but it's seen colloquially as a framework
+  - React provides developers with just the **View-section (UI) of a framework**, so it's a library
+  - this comes with a price which is less features, but **less features mean more options** which means more community-built projects and tools
 - React.js provides fast UIs for interactive apps which use data efficiently by instantly applying changes to elements rather than updating all occurrences at once as other libraries do.
 It also supports incremental use with the virtual DOM (document object model) to make fast updates to web page content.
 React also uses JSX, a domain-specific interface created by the same team.

 ![vs](./img/react_vs_Angular.jpeg)